 There are several ways to promote skin-to-skin:

 - Place your baby on your chest with a warm blanket over you right after birth.
 If this can’t happen immediately, try to have the skin-to-skin happen as soon as everyone is safe, healthy, and able.

 - Breastfeeding is fantastic for getting lots of quality skin-to-skin time with your baby.
 If you bottle-feed, try to simulate this by having both you and your baby’s skin touching during feeding.

 - Fathers can snuggle with their baby skin-to-skin as well.
 Research has shown the benefits extend to dads too.
 Dads who participate in skin-to-skin are more confident and at ease than those who don’t.

 As for couples, skin-to-skin and physical touch are great for increasing the love hormone for you too.
 Touch is part of bonding and helps increase connection and intimacy.
 Oxytocin also releases during orgasm for both men and women.

 Just the act of spending time together engaging in fun activities increases the love hormone and helps fuel attachment to one another.
-An interesting study published in The Journal of Marriage and Family shows that playing board games or taking an art class together, along with other couple activities, boosted levels of oxytocin.
-The researches noted that any activity that includes novelty, touch, or sex could help to increase oxytocin and, therefore, attachment and love for one another.
+An interesting study published in The Journal of Marriage and Family shows that playing board games or taking an art class together and other couple activities boosted oxytocin levels.
+The researchers noted that any activity that includes novelty, touch, or sex could increase oxytocin and, therefore, attachment and love for one another.